Ulnar Nerve Compression – Last And Ring Finger Numbness In Cyclists

-Does your last finger and EXACTLY half of your ring finger feel numb or experience a tingling sensation?
-If yes, there is a good chance that your ulnar nerve (see diagram) is compressed.
+Does your last finger and exactly half of your ring finger feel numb or experience a tingling sensation?
+If yes, there is a good chance that you have Ulnar Nerve Compression which can occur amongst cyclists.

 The two main reasons for this compression:

 - Too much pressure over a prolonged period on the “knife” edge of your palm

 - Holding your wrist in a “cocked” position for prolonged periods of time